SESYNC-ci/advanced-git-lesson/slides/branch.md

 git checkout -b my-new-branch
 ~~~

+If there are already multiple branches, you can specify the branch from which you want to create your new branch:
+`git checkout -b my-new-branch an-old-branch`.
+If you do not specify, the branch is created from the branch you are
+currently in (which usually defaults to the `master` branch).
+{:.notes}

 ===

 ### Set up the local branch to track a branch on the remote repo